munificent/journal/asset/post/2010-10-29-bootstrapping-a-type-system.md

 "values have type" while others say those languages have no types.

-Magpie makes this distinction *very* blurry, but for our purposes what I care about is the static definition of a type: it's the stuff that the type-checker works with.
+Magpie makes this distinction *very* blurry, but for our purposes what I care about is the static definition of a type: it's the stuff that the type checker works with.
 For example, say you create a variable:

 ```magpie